alanpich/resrc.js/README.md

 ## Building a minified release

 The repository does not contain a minified resrc.min.js file - this is only generated for [RELEASES](https://github.com/resrcit/resrc.js/releases).
 To build your own minified copy for use in development simply run ```npm install``` if you haven't already, followed by ```grunt build```.
-This will generate a resrc.min.js file in the `dist` subdirectory.
+This will generate resrc.min.js & resrc.jquery.min.js files in the `dist` subdirectory.

 ## Team